hello-damiro/battlefield/README.md

 **Day 3:** Refactored some functions.
 Needs to learn how to create proper classes that can easily be integrated to othher functions not just by using pubsub.
 On the other hand, I feel Im having a great progress.
 Got a quite amount of challenge today on how to design an algorithm and refactor the code for optimization.

 **Day 4:** Started to medle with the gameloop, Integration of modules and factoy functions.
 I re-read the challenges and the whole point of this exercise is to dev heavily using TDD. 🤣

+**Day 5:** Finalized code just to finish the exercise.
+I know, its a crime.
+Getting ready for react!

 </br>